biocatiit/website/content/pages/users_shipping.rst

 Please plan the arrival of your samples/ materials needed for your experiment at BioCAT carefully.
 You should send your samples such that they arrive a day or two before the start day of your experiment - **on a business week day!**
-If your samples are due to arrive at BioCAT on a weekend day - it is difficult and sometimes not possible to receive the packages at BioCAT due to the reduction of staff and lack of deliveries at Argonne on the weekend.
+It is difficult and sometimes impossible to receive packages at BioCAT on a weekend or holiday, so samples may sit at room temperature for several days if they arrive on a weekend or holiday.

-If you would like to ship materials to BioCAT, our shipping address is:
+If you would like to ship materials to BioCAT, you should ship to:

+    | <Scientific Contact's Name>
     | BioCAT - Argonne National Laboratory
     | APS/ Sector 18/ 435B
     | 9700 S. Cass Avenue
     | Argonne, IL 60439-4860

-To prepare your package, please note that if you send a styrofoam container, it needs to have an outer cardboard box, that contains the following information:
+To prepare your package, please note that if you send a styrofoam container, it needs to have an outer cardboard box.
+All shipping boxes should be labeled with the following on the outside of the box:

 1. It should have a label that says 'PERISHABLE` if it contains perishable goods.
-   2. You should write storage instructions on the outside of the package - ie. Room Temperature, 4C(refrigerate), -20C, or -80C.
+2. You should write storage instructions on the outside of the package: Room temperature, 4 C (refrigerate), -20 C, or -80 C.
-   3. Your package should contain your Scientific Contact's name, as well as, Rich Heurich's name and extension(2-0543).
+3. To the attention of: your Scientific Contact's name and Richard Heurich
+4. A local contact number: 2-0543

+Inside the box, include: a list of every sample, buffer, or other item that is in the box, so we can verify that we found it all; storage instructions for every sample and buffer; and your contact information (including a phone number we can reach you at if we have questions about the shipped items).

-The preferred method of shipping at Argonne is FedEx Priority Overnight.
+The preferred method of shipping at Argonne is **FedEx Priority Overnight**.
+If you want your samples to arrive promptly (the morning after shipping), you must use this method.
+Otherwise they may arrive in the afternoon, or even later.

+Please send the tracking information to your scientific contact once you ship your package.

 From BioCAT
 ============